 UVA maintains an extensive online list of hotels in the Charlottesville area, many within easy walking distance of Central Grounds: see www.virginia.edu/placestostay.html.
-In our experience, the most reliable of the ones within walking distance are the Courtyard Marriott on West Main Street, the Hampton Inn & Suites at the University, the Budget Inn, and the Red Roof Inn.
+In our experience, the most reliable of the ones within walking distance are the Courtyard Marriott on West Main Street, the Hampton Inn & Suites at the University, The Cavalier Inn on Emmet Street, and the Red Roof Inn.

 RBS blocks a small number of rooms at these hotels with a special rate; please ask for the "Rare Book School Room Block" when making your reservation.
 If they don't recognize the RBS name, ask for the University of Virginia rate.
-Even if you decide to stay at a Charlottesville hotel other than one of those mentioned above, be sure to ask your place if it has a University of Virginia rate: many local hotels do.
+Even if you decide to stay at a Charlottesville hotel other than one of those mentioned above, be sure to ask your place if it has a University of Virginia rate-many local hotels do.

-Brown College Residence Area
+$Brown\ College\ Residence\ Area$

-University of Virginia McCormick Road Area
+$University\ of\ Virginia\ McCormick\ Road\ Area$